NeuraLegion/sectester-js-demo/README.md

 });
 ```

 The [`@sectester/runner`](https://github.com/NeuraLegion/sectester-js/tree/master/packages/runner) package provides a set of utilities that allows scanning the demo application for vulnerabilities.
-Let's rewrite the previous example using the built-in `SecRunner` class:
+Let's expand the previous example using the built-in `SecRunner` class:

 ```ts
 let runner!: SecRunner;